 I remember as a kid going to the mall and trying to walk up the down escalator.

-Only, if you walked too slow, you’d still be sliding backwards, but if you began running, you’d eventually make it to the top.
+Only, if you walked too slow, you’d still be sliding backward, but if you began running, you’d eventually make it to the top.

 That’s exactly how far too many business owners operate their business.
 They are running against the escalator when trying to keep up with everything they need to do.